dbogatic/Crowdsale-Solidity/README.md

 * The maximum amount to be raised is 300 ETH.

-* The crowdsale will allow users to send ETH and get back PUP (PupperCoin).
+* The crowdsale will allow users to send ETH and get back PUPC(PupperCoin).

 * This contract will mint the tokens automatically and distribute them to buyers in one transaction.